instagibbs/bolts/XX-eltoo-transactions.md

 Transaction replacement of the CPFP can be a way to increase the feerate of the overall package, even if a counterparty is making CPFP transactions.

-FIXME add details about how much weight these transactions will be with BIP341/342, for CPFP reasons?

 ## Dust Limits

 These are statically set at 330 satoshis.